 |Marin Conservation League | 175 N. Redwood Dr., Ste.
 135 | San Rafael CA 94903 | Tel 415.485.6257 | Fax 415.485.6259

 Of the 239 acres remaining after Lucas granted 800 acres to Marin County Parks, 52 are developable.
-An Environmental Impact Report (EIR) and Master Plan for developing 456,000 square feet at Big Rock Ranch and Grady Ranch were adopted by the county in 1996.
+An Environmental Impact Report (EIR) and Master Plan for developing 456,000 square feet at Big Rock Ranch and Grady Ranch (pictured at top left) were adopted by the county in 1996.
 Grady Ranch was Phase II of that plan.
+In 2012, Lucasfilm was acquired by the Disney Co. and the Grady Ranch plans, which differed from the approved 1996 plans and had therefore been resubmitted to the County, were withdrawn.

-While acknowledging the general popularity of Lucasfilm in the County, MCL had serious reservations about Lucasfilm's Big Rock development plans in the early 1990s due to non conformance with agricultural zoning.
-The Phase II development would have allowed office and industrial uses in an area zoned for housing and agriculture.
-The development site at the eastern end of Grady Ranch is directly adjacent to the western-most residential neighborhood in Lucas Valley.
-MCL’s concerns focused on the massive reshaping of the landscape and Miller Creek.
+The eastern end of Grady Ranch is directly adjacent to the western-most residential neighborhood in Lucas Valley.
+MCL’s concerns in 2012 focused on the film studio's proposed reshaping of the landscape and Miller Creek.
 The orientation of the development is perpendicular to Lucas Valley road, extending into a narrow valley at the base of Big Rock Ridge.
-Whereas the Big Rock Ranch facility (pictured as seen from the Big Rock Ridge trail) has a low-profile and adapts to the existing landforms, the Grady Ranch facility would have rebuilt the landscape to fit the structures.
+While the Big Rock Ranch facility (pictured below as seen from the Big Rock Ridge trail) has a low-profile and adapts to the existing landforms, the Grady Ranch film facility as proposed by Lucasfilm would have rebuilt the landscape to fit the structures.

 2011 Documents and Correspondence

 2010 Documents and Correspondence